The Nature of Work Is Changing, and So Does Employee Experience: Interview with Brian Kropp from Gartner

 Let’s say Shaina is a distributor selling beauty products.
 She works on her direct selling business about sixteen hours each week, because that’s all she has time for.
 How can her company fit upskilling into that time?
 The key lies in digital transformation.

-This article by analysts at PricewaterhouseCoopers, though not about direct selling, lays out the role that digital transformation plays in upskilling.
+This article by analysts at PricewaterhouseCoopers, though not about direct sales training, lays out the role that digital transformation plays in upskilling.
 Digital technology provides a way of making workers more “agile and resilient” and preparing the workforce for the future.
 Certainly, if direct selling companies want to improve workforce retention – which this 2021 Direct Selling Association fact sheet shows remains a problem, with direct selling having lost 5.2% of their workforce that year – then they’ll emphasize upskilling.

 Let’s say that Shaina has access to digital transformation tools in the palm of her hand – an app that is simple to use even when on the go.
 Tracking her learning & development (L&D) progress and sales activity, this app could notify her when it’s time for the exact learning module that’s most relevant to her goals at the moment when she’ll find it most useful.
 Then all she’ll have to do is open the notification on her phone and complete that module – say, while in line at the grocery store – and she’ll have gone part of the way toward upskilling.